JackDanger/faces101/README.md

 Each day is a 3-hour course divided in three sections:

-1st hour: instructor A leads teaching of half the material 2nd hour: instructor B leads teaching for the last half 3rd hour: exercises and hands-on tutoring
+* 1st hour: instructor A leads teaching of half the material
+* 2nd hour: instructor B leads teaching for the last half
+* 3rd hour: exercises and hands-on tutoring

 ## Monday

-b.
-Edit existing web pages and see what happens when changes are made to the source
+> Edit existing web pages and see what happens when changes are made to the source

 Primary concepts: